 - a general feeling of being unwell

-A person with a weakened immune system may develop a more widespread shingles rash that covers three or more dermatomes.
-Doctors refer to this as disseminated zoster.
+A person with a weakened immune system may develop a more widespread shingles rash that covers

 A pinched nerve occurs when a nerve root has become compressed by a bone, disc, tendon, or ligament.
 This compression can occur anywhere along the spine, but it usually occurs in the lower, or lumbar, region.